 The Graduate Certificate in Translation is designed for those who have earned an undergraduate degree, have either significant industry experience or post-graduate degrees, and are interested in careers in the language-services industry.
-The Graduate Certificate can be completed in English to Spanish, or Arabic, French, German, Russian or Spanish to English.
+The Graduate Certificate can be completed in Arabic, French, German, Russian or Spanish to English.

 Gainful Employment and private loans for financial aid